Torry7077janny/Favorite-Band-Sauti-Sol-/README.md

 ## SETUP
 These are the steps you need to follow inorder to be able to run the code in your computer/laptop:

-1.Open your cgrome browser and log in to your git hub account.
+1.Open your chrome browser and log in to your git hub account.

 2.Once you are in your github account write this repository https://github.com/Torry7077janny/Favoritebandsautisol.git  in your search box in the github account.